ian0422my/my-jekyll/resources/react/advanced-topics.md

 ### 6 - hooks

 * react 16.8 onwards, we can use state in FC
-  * im other words, FC is no more stateless
+  * in other words, FC is no more stateless
 * FC code is cleaner and will behave just like class component
 * new hook
   * useState